Gallery Concerts

 There are two main ways you can volunteer to help Gallery Concerts.1.
 Become an Usher.

-And if you are still in school, time counts toward community service as Gallery Concerts is a 501(c)3 organization.2.
-House a musician.
+And if you are still in school, time counts toward community service as Gallery Concerts is a 501(c)3 organization.

 Gallery Concerts Artists